directus/directus/docs/guides/sdk/types.md

 }
 ```

-### Adding relations with junction collections
+### Working with Junction Collections

-For relations that rely on a junction collection you will need to define the junction collection on the root schema and
+For relations that rely on a junction collection, define the junction collection on the root schema and refer to this
-refer to this new type similar to the one to many relation above.
+new type similar to the one to many relation above.

-#### Many to Many
+**Many to Many**

 ```ts
 interface MySchema {